I've spent an hour here trying to categorize this Obama speech.

 Some critics blame the fact that Hollywood's casting choices aren't diverse enough.

-Others say that because Hollywood is making fewer serious films, it's hard for any actors, Regardless of their race to find rich parts.
+Others say that because Hollywood is making fewer serious films, it's hard for any actors, regardless of their race, to find rich parts.

-These are the people the Rob Reiners and the Norman Lears and all the others out there that have all the answers.
+These are the people, the Rob Reiners and the Norman Lears and all the others out there that have all the answers.

-They're the ones that are constantly calling us racists and big bigots and sexists and homophobes, and here in this most enlightened industry, you can't find a single person of color nominated in any of the ten pictures up for best picture.
+And here in this most enlightened industry, you can't find a single person of color nominated in any of the 10 pictures up for Best Picture.

-Now, this is an African American website.
+Now, this is an African-American website.

 Don't blame Oscars for lack of black nominees.